Medically reviewed by Drugs.com. Last updated on Apr 20, 2020.

 Patients with moderate (Child-Pugh class B) or severe (Child-Pugh class C) hepatic impairment had a higher AUC

 Use: Labeled Indications

-Seizure disorders: Treatment of seizures associated with Lennox-Gastaut syndrome (LGS) or Dravet syndrome (DS) in patients ≥2 years of age.
+Seizure disorders: Treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex in patients ≥1 year of age.